Farhan7rizal/node/README.md

 using db.execute()

-new product model with database
+new product model with database, fetchAll with destructuring (pull out information), same with getProducts

+insert data with save() into DB, fetching a single product